unldenis/nostrstore/README.md

-# Nostr-DB
+# nostrstore

-Nostr-DB is a lightweight, decentralized key-value store designed to work seamlessly with the Nostr protocol.
+nostrstore is a lightweight, decentralized key-value store designed to work seamlessly with the Nostr protocol.
 It provides tools for storing, querying, and managing data in a distributed environment.